StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 The Dynatrace check does not retrieve any metrics data.

+#### Tags

+All tags defined in Dynatrace will be retrieved and added to the associated components and relations in StackState.
+The Dynatrace integration also understands [common tags](/configure/topology/tagging.md#common-tags) and applies these to topology in StackState.

 #### Topology

 The Dynatrace check retrieves the following topology data from Dynatrace: